 There are a few things to be aware of when you are looking to use your Chase Sapphire Preferred $50 hotel credit.

-The first of which is that since the Chase Travel Portal is classified as an online travel agency, the hotel will consider it a third-party reservation.
+Since the Chase Travel Portal is classified as an online travel agency, the hotel will consider it a third-party reservation.
 That means if you are looking to book at a hotel where you have some level of elite status, the hotel will likely not honor your status – and you will also not earn points or receive other elite benefits.

 Because of that, we recommend using your $50 Chase Sapphire Preferred hotel credit at hotels not associated with a large chain like Marriott, Hyatt, Hilton, IHG, etc. where you would be forgoing elite benefits or the ability to earn points by booking through Chase.